mingfang/terraform-provider-k8s/docs/resources/admissionregistration_k8s_io_v1beta1_mutating_webhook_configuration.md

 ######  TypeList

-Operations is the operations the admission hook cares about - CREATE, UPDATE, or * for all operations.
+Operations is the operations the admission hook cares about - CREATE, UPDATE, DELETE, CONNECT or * for all of those operations and any future admission operations that are added.
 If '*' is present, the length of the slice must be one.
 Required.
 #### resources

 ######  TypeList